Huawei’s new smartphone could be its last, as U.S. sanctions clamp down on access to chipsets

 Huawei briefly became No. 1 in global smartphone sales earlier this year, as coronavirus shutdowns around the world crimped Samsung’s sales.

-Samsung retook its title in August, according to Counterpoint Research data, with the Korean company accounting for 22 percent of global smartphone sales for the month compared to Huawei’s 16 percent.
+Samsung retook its title in August, according to Counterpoint Research data, with the South Korean company accounting for 22 percent of global smartphone sales for the month compared to Huawei’s 16 percent.

-Huawei remains embroiled in a number of conflicts with the United States and other Western nations, including the detention of Meng Wanzhou, chief financial officer and daughter of Huawei’s founder, in Canada since December 2018.
+Huawei remains embroiled in conflicts with the United States and other Western nations, including the detention of Meng Wanzhou, chief financial officer and daughter of Huawei’s founder, in Canada since December 2018.
 Sweden this month banned Huawei from its 5G network.

 C.K.
 Lu, a Taiwan-based technology analyst at Gartner, said one scenario that would allow Huawei’s smartphone business to continue would be if the United States loosened sanctions to allow it to purchase off-the-shelf chipsets from third-party vendors.
 Even this is not allowed under the current restrictions.